sanderclaeys/pmd-data-model/data_model_eng.md

 #### `generator` Cost Model

-The generator cost model is specified by the following fields.
+The generator cost model is currently specified by the following fields.

 | Name                 | Default           | Type           | Units | Used         | Description                                                                                                                         |
 | -------------------- | ----------------- | -------------- | ----- | ------------ | ----------------------------------------------------------------------------------------------------------------------------------- |